ProofLabDev/prooflab-rs/README.md

 ## Usage:

-To use zkRust, users must specify a `main()` function whose execution is proven within the zkVM.
+To use prooflab-rs, users must specify a `main()` function whose execution is proven within the zkVM.
 This function must be defined within a `main.rs` file in a directory with the following structure:

 ```
 .